sanjaysampat/SanjaySwiftUI/README.md

             * To resolve add "Push Notifications" capability at - Project Settings - targets - Signing and Capabilities.

 19. Webbrowser : ( Work continued - Menu option 'Browse web')

+20. Sample form with Inline error validation using combine.

-18. XCTestCase - testing case creation started. ( Ref: SanjaySwiftUITests.swift )
+21. XCTestCase - testing case creation started. ( Ref: SanjaySwiftUITests, TrialWorkTests )

 * Important Note :-
     1. When SwiftUI does not have many views in a screen, the loading of App is faster. ( SwiftUI only loads views when they are seen on screen )